-For each webinar, Graham Brookes shares the agricultural environmental impact, return on investment for the GM crop farmers, and contribution to global food security of GM crops.
+For each webinar, Graham Brookes shared the agricultural environmental impact, return on investment for the GM crop farmers, and contribution to global food security of GM crops.
 Brookes is an agricultural economist and consultant with more than 30 years' experience of examining economic issues relating to the agricultural and food sectors.
-He is a specialist in analyzing the impact of technology, policy changes and regulatory impact.
+He is a specialist in analyzing the impact of technology, policy changes, and regulatory impact.

-ISAAA SEAsiaCenter Director, Dr. Rhodora Romero-Aldemita, tackles the global adoption of GM crops in 2018.
-The BICs also invites experts from their respective countries to share about their experiences in GM crop adoption or research and development.
+ISAAA SEAsiaCenter Director, Dr. Rhodora Romero-Aldemita, also tackled the global adoption of GM crops in 2018/2019.
+The BICs also invited experts from their respective countries to share their experiences in GM crop adoption or research and development.

 Attendance to the webinars is free of charge.